Column: Natural gas hits an unpredecented $600/mmbtu, Bitcoin rise captures the news, and the media’s Soviet-style dog collar becomes clearly visible | BOE Report

 I’ve often wondered what it must have been like to live under Soviet rule.
-The horrors are well documented – the food shortages, the suffocating bureaucracy, the razor sharp surveillance, all stewed in a broth of grey.
-The one aspect I could never imagine though was what it was like to live with the reality-defying propaganda.
+The horrors are well documented – the food shortages, the suffocating bureaucracy, the razor-sharp surveillance, all stewed in a broth of fearful grey.
+One aspect in particular that I could never imagine was a life governed by reality-defying propaganda.

 “At the instigation of the masses, the Motherland has proclaimed a Godless Five-Year Plan!”

-“Let’s exterminate the mad dogs of capitalism, who want to tear to pieces the flower of our new Soviet nation!” (they really were big on the concept of extermination)
+“Shoot these rabid dogs!…Let’s exterminate the mad dogs of capitalism, who want to tear to pieces the flower of our new Soviet nation!” (they really were big on extermination)

-After the demise of the FSU, I doubted I’d ever have a chance to witness such shameless spin doctoring in person.
-I was dead wrong, because now I am.
+After the demise of the FSU, it seemed that sort of stuff was on the way out, with a few single and dying exceptions like North Korea, and I’d missed my ‘chance’.
+I was dead wrong because now I am getting to experience it too.
 And so are you.
-And they’re blathering about extermination again.
+And they’re blathering about extermination again, of a new, fashionable sort.

 Last Friday, prices in the central US hit $600/mmbtu.
 That is not a typo. $600.
 Keep in mind that natural gas is not exactly a fringe fuel that no one cares about.
-It is used in almost 60 percent of US homes, the most common (the second most common are other petroleum products – fuel oil, propane, kerosene).
+It is used in almost 60 percent of US homes, the most common fuel (the second most common are other petroleum products – fuel oil, propane, kerosene).
 The world collapses in a shivering heap without it, and will do so for decades.
-So when the price of a fuel increases by well over 100 times in the space of a week, one could reasonably assume that is newsworthy.
+So when the price of fuel increases by well over 100 times in the space of a week, one could reasonably assume that would make the news.

 Who broke the news on these newsworthy developments?
 First, the price spike itself: The $600 dollar story was reported by Natural Gas Intelligence on February 12, and almost nowhere else.
 On February 13, BNNBloomberg reported it as well.
 But few other news outlets bothered to mention it (based on a February 14th google search (and who didn’t spend the day googling natural gas price data)).